 - Reading activities (skimming, scanning, and inference tasks)

 Required Material: Students may choose to purchase either a digital book or a paper book, not both.
-The purchase should only be made after the first class. - Headphones and an external microphone
+The purchase should only be made after the first class.

 - Book